up/air/README.md

-AIR - Adaptive Image Resizing
+AIR - Adaptive Image Replacement
 ====

 AIR is a JavaScript tool for loading different images depending on the display width.

-AIR is lightweight (1.36KB / 824 bytes gzipped) and easy to integrate.
+AIR is lightweight (1.36KB / 829 bytes gzipped) and easy to integrate.

 ## Source